athangbhagat/Excel_Project-Data_Analytics/README.md

 <img width="1835" height="713" alt="Screenshot 2026-04-16 114508" src="https://github.com/user-attachments/assets/fa40a4f0-d8da-4644-8d79-99aa9e0f967c" />

-🚀### Project Overview
+### 🚀 Project Overview

 This project transforms raw salary data into clear, actionable insights through an interactive Excel dashboard.

 With this dashboard, users can:

-*Analyze salary distributions
+- Analyze salary distributions
--Compare departments and roles
+- Compare departments and roles
--Identify trends and outliers
+- Identify trends and outliers
--Make data-driven decisions
+- Make data-driven decisions

-🎯### Key Features
+### 🎯 Key Features
-✨ Interactive Dashboard
+#### ✨Interactive Dashboard
--Slicers for dynamic filtering
+- Slicers for dynamic filtering
--Clean and intuitive layout
+- Clean and intuitive layout

-📊 KPI Metrics
+#### 📊 KPI Metrics
--Average Salary
+- Average Salary
--Maximum Salary
+- Maximum Salary
--Minimum Salary
+- Minimum Salary

-🛠️ ###Tools & Technologies Used
+### 🛠️ Tools & Technologies Used
--Microsoft Excel
+- Microsoft Excel
--Pivot Tables
+- Pivot Tables
--Pivot Charts
+- Pivot Charts
--Slicers
+- Slicers
--Conditional Formatting
+- Conditional Formatting

-📊 Insights You Can Gain
+### 📊 Insights You Can Gain
--Highest paying departments
+- Highest paying departments
--Salary distribution trends
+- Salary distribution trends
--Role-based comparisons
+- Role-based comparisons
--Identification of outliers
+- Identification of outliers

-🔚 ###Conclusion
+### 🔚 Conclusion

 This Salary Dashboard project demonstrates how powerful Microsoft Excel can be when it comes to data analysis and visualization.
 By combining structured data with interactive elements, the dashboard provides a clear and efficient way to explore salary insights.